 The presence of EC-SCH indicates that a cell supports EC-CCCH and therefore allows an EC-GSM-IoT mobile station to camp on it.

+A MS supporting EC-GSM-IoT as well as the network may support the restricted use of enhanced coverage (see subclause 3.3.9.5).